3dlook-me/saia-sdk/README.md

 <a name="Product+getSize"></a>

 ### product.getSize(params) ⇒ <code>Promise.&lt;object&gt;</code>
-Get sizes for product based on person parameters
+Get sizes for product based on person parameters.
+This method uses old implemendation of a size recommendation method

 **Kind**: instance method of [<code>Product</code>](#Product)